ayushi1206agrawal/Mitron_Bank_Credit_Card_Strategy_Dashboard/README.md

 * Among categories, **Travel** tops the list with the highest Credit Card usage at **44.94%**, showing a significant lead over Groceries, the category with the lowest usage at 31.48%.

+## Key Recommendations:

+* Focus marketing efforts on the **25-34** age group, offering promotions and benefits that resonate with their higher Credit Card usage.
+Launch limited-time offers or discounts on popular online platforms and entertainment services, aligning with the preferences of the 25-34 age group.

+* Design credit cards with benefits that appeal to the financial habits and aspirations of **Married** individuals, considering their higher representation.
+Like, create exclusive travel or lifestyle benefits for married customers, encouraging joint spending and strengthening loyalty.

+* Introduce cashback or rewards on categories traditionally favored by males, such as electronics, gadgets, or tech-related purchases.

+* Implement city-specific marketing strategies, emphasizing Credit Card usage trends and highlighting benefits aligned with observed spending behaviors.
+Partner with local businesses in cities like Mumbai to offer city-specific discounts or partnerships, creating a localized appeal for credit card users.

+* Introduce bonus reward points or cashback for high-spending categories, such as Bills, Groceries, and Electronics, to further incentivize credit card usage in these areas.